 What is Change Advisory Board in ITIL?

-The ITIL methodology aims at performing any and all changes according to a set of processes and methodologies, and the ITIL CAB (Change Advisory Board) board goal is to facilitate the changes by assessing the change requests and prioritizing the approved ones.
+The ITIL methodology aims at performing any and all changes according to a set of processes and methodologies, and the ITIL CAB (Change Advisory Board) board’s goal is to facilitate the changes by assessing the change requests and prioritizing the approved ones.

 Change Advisory Board Members

-The CAB should be made up of professionals from both the IT and the business side of the organization, in order to ensure that the IT services are aligned with the business needs.
+The CAB should be made up of professionals from both the IT and the business side of the organization, to ensure that the IT services are aligned with the business needs.
 This also aims at ensuring that the proposed change doesn’t overlook any requirements of other groups in the organization (accounting, HR, etc.).
 In order to achieve this, the change advisory board members should be made up of employees from different sections/divisions of the organization.

 Change Advisory Board Template